 How to Make The Cookie Bars

-The recipe is easy as whipping together cookie batter and then topping with fluffy mini marshmallows and candy!
+The recipe is as easy as whipping together cookie batter and then topping with fluffy mini marshmallows and candy!

 Step 1 – Prep